-According to the most recent monthly report from the Bureau of Labor Statistics (BLS), the private sector netted 230,000 nonfarm job gains in February.
-Local, state and federal governments netted 12,000 jobs, resulting in 242,000 total net job gains.
-Economists had expected only 190,000-195,000 total net job gains, according to various sources.
+According to the most recent monthly report from the Bureau of Labor Statistics (BLS), the private sector netted 227,000 nonfarm job gains in February.
+Local, state and federal governments gained 8,000 jobs, resulting in 235,000 total net job gains.
+Economists had expected around 200,000 total net job gains, according to those surveyed by Bloomberg.

-The BLS also revised job gains for December 2015 and January 2016, showing that the economy netted 30,000 more jobs than the BLS had previously estimated for the two months.
-Net job gains have averaged 228,000 per month over the past three months.
+The BLS revised job gains for December 2016 and January 2017, showing that the economy netted 9,000 more jobs than the BLS had previously estimated for the two months.
+Net job gains have averaged 209,000 per month over the past three months.

 Starbucks, Walmart, Macy’s, JPMorgan Chase, Hilton, Microsoft, Walgreens and a variety of other major U.S. companies have formed the “100,000 Opportunities Initiative”.
 By 2018, the companies intend to train and hire 100,000 teenagers and young adults (from 16 to 24 years old) who face obstacles to employment and educational opportunities.
 Visit the Website linked above for more information.

-The number of workers that the BLS counted as unemployed in February was 7.8 million, the same as in the month before.
-The number of unemployed workers has decreased by 831,000 in the past year.
+The number of workers that the BLS counted as unemployed in February was 7.5 million, down a little from 7.6 million in the month before.
+That’s mainly why the unemployment rate edged down a notch.

 The count of unemployed workers does not include those who are involuntarily working only part time and with fewer benefits, if any, such as no health insurance, because they can’t find full-time jobs or employers cut their work hours.
-The number of involuntarily part-timers in February was 6.0 million, the same as in January.
+The number of involuntarily part-timers in February was 5.7 million, down slightly from 5.8 million in January.

 The unemployment rate also does not include “marginally-attached” unemployed workers.
 The BLS does not count them in the official rate because they stopped looking for work in the four weeks preceding the count, for reasons such as school attendance, family matters or their collective perception that there simply are no jobs — at least not for them.

-The number of marginally-attached workers in February was 1.8 million, down from 2.1 million in January and by 356,000 from a year ago.
-Among the marginally-attached, 599,000 were so-called “discouraged workers” because they gave up looking for work due to their shared perception that there are no jobs.
-The number of discouraged workers was down by 24,000 from the 623,000 that the BLS initially reported for January, and by 133,000 from a year ago.
+The number of marginally-attached workers in February was 1.7 million, down a bit from 1.8 million last month.
+Among the marginally-attached, 522,000 were so-called “discouraged workers” because they gave up looking for work due to their shared perception that there are no jobs.
+That was down by 10,000 from the 532,000 that the BLS initially reported for January.
 (The BLS does not seasonally adjust any of the figures in this paragraph.)

-The number of long-term unemployed workers, those who have been without jobs for 27 weeks or longer, was 2.2 million in February, up from 2.1 million in January.
-These workers accounted for 27.7 percent of the unemployed.
+The number of long-term unemployed workers, those who have been without jobs for 27 weeks or longer, was 1.8 million in February, down from 1.9 million in January.
+These workers accounted for 23.8 percent of the unemployed.
 Standard state unemployment benefits last only up to 26 weeks without extensions.

 If you are a recent victim of job loss or a reduction in work hours resulting from the high unemployment rate, then you might be eligible to collect full or partial unemployment benefits from the state unemployment office.
 You might also be eligible to continue your employer-provided group health insurance coverage through COBRA.